altankurt/altankurt.com/README.md

 - react-syntax-highlighter (for code syntax highlighting in markdown)
 - next-themes (for theme switching capabilities)
 - next-share (for social media sharing capabilities)
-- Vercel Analytics (for traffic insights)
+- Google Analytics (for traffic insights)

 ## Installation